alexgo-io/alexlab-doc/product-features/self-service-listing.md

 - **LP is locked for 6 months 🔒** : This is the default option.
 It locks liquidity within decentralized smart contracts for a 6 month period, requiring a manual LP claim after maturity.
 This prevents unauthorized withdrawals and protects liquidity providers from rug pulls.

-- **Burn LP 🔥** : Permanently burns a portion of tokens using the native Stacks function `ft_burn`.
-This option ensures that the burnt tokens can never be recovered or withdrawn.
+- **Burn LP 🔥** : Permanently burns a portion of tokens, ensuring that they can never be recovered or withdrawn.
 Since the initial liquidity vanishes, this option protects future liquidity providers from rug pulls and enhances trust and transparency.

 <figure><img src="../.gitbook/assets/self-service-listing/lock-lp-1.png" alt="LP Lock Settings labels" width=""><figcaption></figcaption></figure>